Skip to content

 Strengths:

-• Superior speed and efficiency, especially NMS-free inference.
+• Superior speed and efficiency due to its NMS-free design.

 • Lower memory requirements and efficient training.